 - ABI/ FBI Background Clearance / Fingerprinting: completed and cleared

 Step 5: Negative TB test

-- TB Test: current (3 yrs.) negative TB test results must be on file in the Teacher Education Services Department
+- TB Test: negative TB test results, dated within the last 3 years, must be on file in the Teacher Education Services Department

 Step 6: Field Experience

 - Field Experience

 - Field Experience days on file should be up to date